zachwylde00/ethereum.solidity-repository/docs/ast.rst

 This guide documents the Solidity abstract syntax tree (AST), representing the abstract structure of code written in Solidity.
 It describes each node in the tree, parameters, and potential direct children.

+..
+TODO: Abstract classes from h file?
+Are they appended?

 Common fields
 -------------